Skip to main content

 Maintaining and improving our community’s sidewalks and crossings is key to ensuring people of all ages and abilities can safely and easily move about the City.

-Reconstructed sidewalks will consist of concrete panels with brick accents.
+Reconstructed sidewalks consist of concrete panels with brick accents.
 Concrete sidewalks increase safety and mobility for people of all ages and abilities.

 New concrete sidewalks in Davis Square with brick accent